House (TV series): Recurring characters

 The first six seasons of House each included one or more recurring featured characters, who appear in multiple-episode story arcs.
 In season one, Edward Vogler (Chi McBride), the billionaire owner of a pharmaceutical company, appears in five episodes.
-He donates US$100 million to the PPTH in return for chairing its board.
+He donates $100 million to PPTH in return for chairing its board.
 Vogler represented an attempt to introduce a villain, a move urged by Fox.
 By the time the Vogler episodes began to air, the show had become a hit and the character was soon dropped.
-Shore said the concept of a villainous boss was not really viable for the series: "It's called House.
+David Shore said the concept of a villainous boss was not really viable for the series: "It's called House.
 The audience knows he'll never get fired."

 Stacy Warner (Sela Ward), House's ex-girlfriend, appears in the final two episodes of the first season, and seven episodes of season two.
 She wants House to treat her husband, Mark Warner (Currie Graham), whom House diagnoses with acute intermittent porphyria in the season-one finale.
 Stacy and House grow close again, but House eventually tells Stacy to go back to Mark, which devastates her.

 Michael Tritter (David Morse), a police detective, appears in several season-three episodes.
-He tries to extract an apology from House, who left Tritter in an examination room with a thermometer in his rectum.
-After House refuses to apologize, Tritter brings him up on charges of unprescribed narcotics possession and forces him to attend rehabilitation.
+He tries to extract an apology from House, who left Tritter in an examination room with a rectal thermometer in his anus.
+House refuses to apologize and Tritter arrests him on charges of narcotics possession, trying to mentally break him into a confession by applying pressure on his medical colleagues.
 When the case reaches court, Cuddy perjures herself for House and the case is dismissed.
 The judge reprimands Tritter for pursuing House to excess, and tells House that she thinks he "has better friends than he deserves", referring to Cuddy's 11th-hour testimony on his behalf.
-House is sentenced to one night in jail for contempt of court and finishes his rehabilitation under the influence of Vicodin.
+House is sentenced to one night in jail for contempt of court and completes his rehabilitation with the help of smuggled Vicodin.